usaid-cs/yesterday-i-learned/linux.md

 ![Dilbert][imgur]

+1. `cat /path/to/{file1,file2,file3}` really lets you cat the three files without going there.
 1. [`tail *`](https://stackoverflow.com/a/7816490/1558430) is a viable alternative to `cat *` if you want to see the file names as well.
 1. There's [a script](https://github.com/Nyr/openvpn-install/blob/master/openvpn-install.sh) that installs openvpn for you.
 1. You can [unset expiry dates you place on your pgp keys](https://riseup.net/en/security/message-security/openpgp/best-practices#use-an-expiration-date-less-than-two-years), says that page.
 The purpose of the expiration date is to be a dead man's switch to prevent further uses of the key after you die.
 Same page also says not to sign someone else's key with no expiration date.